xenocrat/chyrp-lite/README.markdown

 * Link: link to another website.
 * Video: upload a video file.
 * Audio: upload an audio file.
-* Uploader: create an image gallery or upload file attachments.
+* Uploader: create an image gallery or upload multiple file attachments.

 #### Modules:
 * Cacher: cache your blog pages for reduced server load.